SelfKeyFoundation/selfkey-token/OVERVIEW.md

 The main contract for handling all token sale logic, including pre-sale, sale and finalization stages.

-### ForcedRefundVault
+### KYCRefundVault

 This is a contract that inherits from OpenZeppelin's `RefundVault`, which is a contract that takes hold of all ETH transferred to the crowdsale contract, and keeps it until the crowdsale is successfully finalized, in which case it forwards all the funds to the contract owner's wallet.
 If token sale is not successful (minimum goal is not reached), the contract enables itself for refunds, which have to be "claimed" by the participants through a public `claimRefund` method in the contract.

-In the case of `ForcedRefundVault`, it adds the possibility for a "forced refund" to be made (regardless of the token sale status or current date).
-This is used for refunding in cases of KYC rejection.
+In the case of `KYCRefundVault`, it adds the possibility for certain participants to claim refunds regardless of the general state of the vault.
+This is used for allowing KYC-rejected participants to withdraw their funds.

 ## SelfKeyCrowdsale Contract Overview